-8.1.8.2 LB Control process
+8.1.8.2 LB control process

-The LB Control process can receive several MI signals to trigger the LB protocol; this is shown in Figure 8-22.
+The LB control process can receive several MI signals to trigger the LB protocol; this is shown in Figure 8-24.

-Figure 8-22 - LB Control behaviour
+Figure 8-24 -LB control behaviour

-Figure 8-23 shows the behaviour if the MI_LB_Discover signal is received.
+Figure 8-25 shows the behaviour if the MI LB Discover signal is received.

-Figure 8-24 shows the behaviour if the MI LB_Series signal is received.
+Figure 8-26 shows the behaviour if the MI LB Series signal is received.

-Figure 8-25 shows the behaviour if the MI LB Test signal is received.
+Figure 8-27 shows the behaviour if the MI LB Test signal is received.

-NOTE - The state machine (Figure 8-22 combined with Figures 8-23, 8-24 and 8-25) shows that the LB_Discover, LB_Series and LB_Test actions are mutually exclusive.
-Furthermore, a 'new' instantiation of any of these actions cannot be initiated until the current action is finished.
+NOTE - The state machine (Figure 8-24 combined with Figures 8-25, 8-26 and 8-27) shows that the LB_Discover, LB_Series and LB_Test actions are mutually exclusive.
+Furthermore, a new instantiation of any of these actions cannot be initiated until the current action is finished.

-Figure 8-23 - LB Control Discover behaviour
+Figure 8-25 - LB control discover behaviour

-Figure 8-23 shows the behaviour when an MI LB Discover(DE,P) signal is received.
+Figure 8-25 shows the behaviour when an MI LB Discover(DE,P) signal is received.

-First the LBM Generation process is requested to generate an LBM frame by sending the LBM(01-80-c2-00-00-3y, P, 0, Null, TID) signal to the LBM Generation process.
-The DA is set to the Class 1 Multicast Address as defined in [ITU-T Y.1731], where the last part (x) will be overwritten with MEL by the OAM MEP insertion process.
+First the LBM generation process is requested to generate an LBM frame by sending the LBM(01-80-c2-00-00-3x, P, 0, Null, TID) signal to the LBM generation process.
+The DA is set to the class 1 multicast address as defined in [ITU-T G.8013], where the last part (x) will be overwritten with MEL by the OAM MEP insertion process.
 There are no TLVs included, hence the TLV parameter is set to Null.

-After triggering the transmission of the LBM frame, received RI_LBR is processed for five seconds (as governed by the timer).
+After triggering the transmission of the LBM frame, received RI_LBR is processed for 5 seconds (as governed by the timer).
 Every time the RI_LBR(SA,rTLV,TID) is received the SA is stored in the set of received MACs.

-After five seconds, all the received SAs are reported back using the MI LB Discover Result(MACs) signal and the LBM Control process returns to the Init state.
+After 5 seconds all the received SAs are reported back using the MI_LB_Discover_Result(MACs) signal and the LBM control process returns to the Init state.

-Figure 8-24 - LB Control Series behaviour
+Figure 8-26 - LB control series behaviour

-Figure 8-24 defines the behaviour of the LB Control process after the reception of the MI LB Series(DA,DE,P,N,Length,Period) signal.
+Figure 8-26 defines the behaviour of the LB control process after the reception of the MI LB Series(DA,DE,P,N,Length,Period) signal.

 The TLV field of the LBM frames is determined by the Generate(Length) function.
-Generate(Length) generates a Data TLV with length 'Length' of arbitrary bit pattern to be included in the LBM frame.
+Generate(Length) generates a Data TLV with length "Length" of an arbitrary bit pattern to be included in the LBM frame.

-After the receipt of the MI_LB_Series signal, the LBM Generation process is requested N times to generate an LBM frame (where Period determines the interval between two LBM frames); this is done by issuing the LBM(DA,P,DE,TLV,TID) signal.
+After the receipt of the MI_LB_Series signal, the LBM generation process is requested N times to generate an LBM frame (where "Period" determines the interval between two LBM frames); this is done by issuing the LBM(DA,P,DE,TLV,TID) signal.